openstack/python-openstackclient/doc/source/command-options.rst

 `None`, then these options are always required when users use the command to which these options belong.

-Required options must be validated by the CLI to aviod omissions.
+Required options must be validated by the CLI to avoid omissions.
 The CLI validation may provide an error message for the user if a required option is not specified.
 (for example: ``error: argument --test is required``)